file9.ai

 Transportation

-Saint Martin is served by one airport, facilitating travel and tourism, vital to its economy.
+Saint Martin is served by one airport that is expected to operate by 2025, facilitating travel and tourism on the island.

 Communications